miyata09x0084/cms_blog/README.md

 yarn dev
 ```

-That's it!
+That's it.
 You're all set to start exploring the Minimal Design Blog Site.
 Enjoy.